dlut-dimt/LineMatching/README.md

 To run the program, please:

 1.Run 'TestLMDll' with Microsoft Visual Studio 2010 to get lines detected by LSD and points matched by SIFT.

-  The project of TestLMDll is modified from the source code supplied by:
-  Fan, B., Wu, F., Hu, Z.: Line matching leveraged by point correspondences.
-In: Computer Vision and Pattern Recognition (CVPR), 2010 IEEE Conference on, IEEE (2010) 390¨C397

 2.Put the images into directory 'img' , and put the files of matched points and detected lines into directory 'pts&lines'.